40 Clever Ways to Repurpose Old Kitchen Items

 Pastry Cutter Organizer

-Grab some copper wire and an old cheese shaker to make this cute picture holder.
-I used 16-gauge copper wire and curved it around a pipe about seven times and fanned out the wire to make flower holders.
-Add colorful beads to your floral picks and dollar store gems to the shaker jar to finish.
+Grab some copper wire and an old cheese shaker to make a cute picture holder.
+I used 16-gauge copper wire and curved it around a pipe about seven times, then fanned out the wire to make flower holders.
+Add colorful beads to your floral picks to finish.

 Photo of a cheese shaker upcycled into a picture holder.
 Glass cheese shaker has a silver top with holes.
 Shown tools to make wire flowers that stick out of the holes in the top to hold photos.
 Tools in a photo below showing how to make flowers by wrapping copper wire around a pipe.